Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

   els.btnIsConnected = document.querySelector('#btn-is-connected');
   els.btnRequestBalance = document.querySelector('#btn-request-balance');
   els.btnRequestTransfer = document.querySelector('#btn-request-transfer');
-  els.inputConnectedApps = document.querySelector('input[name="connected-apps"]');
 }
 ```

-In the body of function `main` just after our selectors and `els` assignments, initialise the click listener for all our buttons.
+In the body of the function `main`, just after our selectors and `els` assignments, initialise the click listener for all our buttons.

 The `addEventListener` requires an event name `e.g. click` and a callback function `e.g. onButtonPressHandler`.